PCL MS 065 Michael Marsden Collection on Andrew M. Greeley

 |Scope and Content|

-The Andrew M. Greeley Collection houses original drafts for eleven of his works and one critical dissertation of his novels by Ingrid H. Shafer.
+The Michael Marsden Collection on Andrew M. Greeley houses bound drafts for eleven of his works and one critical dissertation of his novels by Ingrid H. Shafer.
 These manuscripts form a particularly strong core for this collection, for they address not only the various types of publishing drafts of a book, but the method by which a book is turned into a screenplay.

 Researchers interested in popular fiction, including science fiction, mysteries, and the publishing process, will find this collection useful.